 The Operations Division is overseen by Police Captain Rick Moore.

-The Operations Division is comprised of those activities that are directly related to enforcement.
-In addition to the patrol function, this division encompasses the Detective Bureau, Traffic Bureau, Personnel and Training, the Reserve Officer Program, Public Information and Professional Standards.
+The Operations Division is comprised of those activities that are directly related to field enforcement.
+In addition to the patrol function, this division encompasses the Traffic Bureau, Personnel and Training, the Reserve Officer Program, Public Information, Emergency Preparedness, and Professional Standards.

 The primary responsibility of the Patrol Bureau is to ensure the safety and security of the community.
 Combining traditional enforcement with creative problem solving strategies, the Patrol Bureau responds to calls for service, as our motto states, Every Hour, Every Day.
 As the most visible representatives of the Police Department, Patrol Officers make customer service a priority while preventing crime, enforcing laws, and apprehending criminals.
 With an average response time to Emergency Calls of less than 3 minutes, the Department is among the quickest, if not the quickest in the County.